primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Transfers

 Transferring a record is a way of providing another care provider with a record.
 There are some processes surrounding this for a transfer to a non-Primero individual or a Primero user outside your instance.
 However, those will be determined by your organization and the sharing protocol of the organization of the person you are transferring to.

-To transfer a record from either the individual record page or the list view, use the ACTIONS button in the Action Header to initiate the drop down of options.
-Within the options, select “Transfer Case.”
+To transfer a record from either the individual record page or the list view, go to the Action menu at the top of your screen and select “Transfer Case.”

 ![](img/referassigntransfermenu.png)